Undergraduate Research, Innovation, Scholarship & Creativity (URISC)

 - Attach the following supporting documentation to the end of the proposal packet:

-- Items 10 and 11, limit to two additional pages per item to provide the information requested (double-spaced, 12 pt. font).
+- Items 10 and 11, limit two pages per item to provide the information requested (double-spaced, 12 pt. font, 1 inch margins).

 - Item 12, student's resume.
 The resume should include the student's academic major, current academic standing, and expected date of graduation.